AnCial/FrontEnd-Challenges/README.md

 ...

 Anyway, these are all the challenges I did on FrontendMentor...
 All of which, I did my best to replicate the site or the component that they had.
 Each and every single one of these challenges are coded by myself entirely and had no help whatsoever except for the occassional peek at MDN.
+The link to my FrontEndMentor profile can be found here: https://shorturl.at/rsI24

 That's about it, I hope you have a wonderful day and pray good fortune to your endeavors.
 Also, please hire me~ :D